Ec-25/FixIt/README.md

     - Update All Available System Applications
     - Install PowerToys
     - Recover Deleted Files
+    - Remove the New Menu Design
+    - Return to the New Windows Menu Design
 7. Third Party Tools
     - Open Hardware Monitor
     - AutoRuns